 Are There Guaranteed Signs of Cheating?

 Short of catching your partner in the act, there are no guaranteed signs of cheating.
-This is why it is important to trust yourself enough to address any discrepancies in your partner’s behavior that make you uncomfortable.
-Sometimes changes in behavior can be due to mental or emotional distress, but other times it can be an indicator of dissatisfaction or infidelity.
-If left unaddressed, unless your partner confesses or you catch them in the act, you likely wouldn’t find out.
+This is why it is important to trust yourself enough to address discrepancies in your partner’s behavior that make you uncomfortable.
+Sometimes, changes in behavior can be due to mental or emotional distress, but other times, they can be an indicator of relationship dissatisfaction or infidelity.
+If left unaddressed, unless your partner confesses or you catch them in the act, you likely will not find out.

 What to Do if You Suspect Your Partner May Be Cheating

-Some tips for approaching your partner if you suspect they are cheating include:
+Some tips for what to do if you suspect they are cheating include:

 - Get tested for STIs/STDs

-- Assess why you are feeling this way–is it your partner’s behavior that is causing you concern or if it is your own fear, insecurity, or negative past experiences?
+- Assess why you are feeling this way–is it your partner’s behavior causing you concern, or is it your own fear, insecurity, or negative past experiences?

 - Talk to your partner about the behaviors that you have observed and how they make you feel